Biography

 Expertise and public engagement

-Esther is a trustee of The Society of Music Theory (SMA), trustee ‘sponsor’ for the SMA Music Literacy research programme, and co-ordinator of the King’s/St George’s Academy, which runs small group, after school music teaching for children living in Southwark, involving King’s students as teaching assistants.
+Esther Cavett is a trustee of The Society of Music Theory (SMA), and was trustee ‘sponsor’ for the SMA Music Literacy research programme, and co-ordinator of the King’s/St George’s Academy, which runs small group, after school music teaching for children living in Southwark, involving King’s students as teaching assistants.
 For eight years she served as governor on the Board of Trinity Laban Conservatoire of Music and Dance, latterly as deputy chair, and was a member of the Board of the City of London Festival.
 She has been special adviser on music education to the Incorporated Society of Musicians.
 She set up and now assists in the running of Water City Music, a charity providing access to performance opportunities for musicians of all skills levels, working collaboratively.
-She coaches Teach First music specialist teachers and teaches music theory and analysis for various Oxford colleges.
+She has coached Teach First music specialist teachers.

 Selected Publications